Welcome to the WellStart Coach Training Academy!

 After you successfully complete the course, you will be granted the title of Certified WellStart Coach.

-At WellStart Health, we’ve got a lot of strong opinions.
+We've got a lot of strong opinions about how to help people adopt and maintain healthy habits.
 Here are a few you’re going to have to agree with if we’re a good fit.

 There ARE right ways to eat, move, and think.